andreian02/date-selection-app/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Things to add / Features to build and complete v1
+## Things to add / Features to build and complete v2

+Add default catches if no input is made.  - DONE!
 Add a liner to show total listing results. - TO be formatted.
 Add panel in the result table to allow filtering of strongest element day Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results